KnowThePepper

 7 Pot Brain Strain is a selected Capsicum chinense species pepper from the Caribbean pepper tradition, even though the named strain is usually tied to a North Carolina grower.
 Its identity comes from the 7 Pot seed line, the red pod color, and the bumpy folds that make ripe pods look almost brain-like.

-The heat promise needs a caveat.
-Pepper Joe's lists the strain at 1,000,000-1,350,000 SHU, which puts it in the super-hot pepper tier.
-KTP uses that as a reported cultivar range, not as a lab certificate for every pod or a Guinness-style record.
+The heat promise needs a caveat because Pepper Joe's lists the strain at 1,000,000 to 1,350,000 SHU, which puts it in the super-hot pepper tier.
+We use that as a reported cultivar range, not as a lab certificate for every pod or a Guinness-style record.

 That caveat matters because NMSU explains that chile heat is measured through HPLC and expressed as SHU, while capsaicinoid content changes with genetics, weather, growing conditions, and fruit age.
 In plain terms: a seed packet range tells you the neighborhood, not the exact burn of the pepper in your hand.

-The flavor is usually described as fruity before the heat takes over.
-A tiny amount can bring tropical, sharp C. chinense aroma to a sauce, but a large raw bite will mostly read as pain.
-If you want record-holder context, compare the claim against Pepper X record profile, Apollo superhot profile, or Carolina Reaper pages instead of treating Brain Strain as an official title holder.
+The flavor is usually described as fruity before the heat takes over, and a tiny amount can bring tropical, sharp C. chinense aroma to a sauce while a large raw bite will mostly read as pain.
+For record-holder context, compare the claim against Pepper X, Apollo, or Carolina Reaper instead of treating Brain Strain as an official title holder.

-The pod shape is more than decoration, but it is not a heat meter.
-Wrinkled skin and thick internal folds are the phenotype David Capiello selected for; they do not prove that one pod is hotter than another.
-The most useful visual check is whether the pod is red, squat, heavily folded, and sold by a source that actually identifies the seed line.
+The wrinkled skin and thick internal folds are the phenotype David Capiello selected for, but pod shape does not prove that one pepper is hotter than another.
+The most useful visual check is whether the pod is red, squat, heavily folded, and sold by a source that identifies the seed line.

-Use the capsaicin guide if you need to understand why the pale interior tissue is the danger zone.
-NMSU notes that capsaicinoids are produced on the placenta, while seeds can taste hot because they touch that tissue.
+NMSU notes that capsaicinoids are produced on the placenta, while seeds can taste hot because they touch that tissue, as the capsaicin explanation details.
 Removing seeds alone is not enough control for a pepper this strong.

 History & Origin of 7 Pot Brain Strain